MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/overview/automation-coe-strategy.md

 #### ALM Components

-- **Code Review** – For solutions stored in Azure DevOps with the ALM Accelerator the ALM Accelerator YAML extension to unpack the robin script definition from the exported solution to an individual file for side.
+- **Code Review** – For solutions stored in Azure DevOps with the ALM Accelerator.
+ALM Accelerator Azure DevOp extensions allow the solution to be unpacked the script definition from the exported solution versions to be compared for changes side by side.

-- **Monitoring** – The Automation kit has a near real time tracking process to use executions information to measure the impact of deployed solutions.
+- **Monitoring** – The Automation kit provides a near real time tracking process to use executions information to measure the impact of deployed solutions.

 - **Data Loss Prevention** – Determine the impact of DLP rules on deployed desktop flows using the Automation Kit.